dieudonne-ai/python-basic-lab/README.md

 # python-basic-lab
-A basic python file for begeneer.
+A basic python file for beginner.